idealo/imagededup/mkdocs/docs/user_guide/encoding_generation.md

 #### Considerations

-If the image can't be loaded, no features are generated for the image and *None* is returned.
+If the image can't be loaded, no encodings are generated for the image and *None* is returned.

 #### Examples

-Generating features using Difference hash:
+Generating encodings using Difference hash:
 ```python
 from imagededup.methods import DHash
 dhasher = DHash()